pevargas/pevargas.github.io/README.md

 *   Tech: java, spring, jersey, memcached, node, docker, aws, groovy, graphql
 *   Led team in constructing a new shared CI library for organization's compliance.
 *   Mentored junior developers in software engineering best practices (pull-requests, software construction, testing).
-*   Refactored major parts of the application into smaller micro-services.
+*   Refactored major parts of the application into smaller microservices.
 *   Facilitated performance testing with QA team to vet applications before launch.
 *   Fixed issues for clients in a timely manner.
 *   Implemented and extended functionality based on client requests.